Vladinho10/node-server-template/guides/architecture-guide.md

 ## README

    README.md file is an optional file.
 Absence of it doesn't leave a negative influence on your code.
 Although I strongly recommended you to write and complete your application 'introduction' file.
 It helps developers and visitors easily to understand what your app/repo is about.
-   If you don't know how start to fill your README, or if you get lazy to do it, start from scratch  and write only the most important things at first (say greetings to your visitors, how your app should be used, or how they can run it).
+   If you don't know how start filling your README, start from a scratch and write only the most important things at first (say greetings to your visitors, how your app should be used, or how they can run it).
 When you already have some written some topics then you'll continue fill it again and again ).

 **[⬆ back to top](#table-of-contents)**

 ## package.json

    As we all know the `package.json` is node.js app's backbone. \
    You should take care of it and keep clean.
-My advice is regularly check your all dependencies, dev-, peer- dependencies and so on.
-It's a good idea to keep updated your all modules, but you must be careful, your modules' version changes can entail many problems related with your system, node.js and their incompatibility. \
+My advice is regularly check all of your dependencies, dev-, peer- dependencies and so on.
+It's a good idea to keep updated your all modules, but you must be careful, your modules' version changes can result in many problems related with your system, node.js and their incompatibility. \
    When you usually install or remove a module, your package manager (yarn or npm) shows you a brief info about your modules (packages) states and statuses.
 They can be deprecated or can have vulnerabilities, warnings.
-You can follow yarn/npm advices and fixed them don't forgetting about the incompatibility. \
+You can follow yarn/npm advices and fix them without forgetting about the incompatibilities. \
-   You should regularly remove unused unnecessary modules from your app.
+   You should regularly remove unused, unnecessary modules from your app.
 There are many useful tools for it, e.g. [depcheck](https://github.com/depcheck/depcheck).
 You can install it globally and use for your all apps. \
    In package.json you can add scripts for running, debugging, testing and so on.

 **[⬆ back to top](#table-of-contents)**